Grace and Boons from Shiva

 - say: शुचिम् मे कुरु (“śucim me kuru“, to purify oneself)

-- call Shiva to mind (you can look at a picture of Shiva, if available)
+- call Shiva to mind (look at a picture of Shiva, if available)

 - place the water before Shiva